Application Deadlines: September 15 // January 15 // May 15

 What is “research” as defined by the IRB?

-• “Research” refers to a systematic investigation, including research development, testing, and evaluation, designed to develop or contribute to generalizable knowledge.
+“Research” refers to a systematic investigationdesigned to develop or contribute to generalizable knowledge, including research development, testing, and evaluation.
 (Taken from Office for Human Research Protections )

 What are “human subjects” as defined by the IRB?